Iranians tell Palestinians to fight against Israel: state TV

 "Pressure your governments to boycott this regime (Israel).
 All Muslims should join hands against this regime," he said.

-Iran regards Palestine as comprising all of the Jewish state - which it does not recognize - as well as the West Bank and Gaza.
+Iran regards Palestine as comprising all of the Jewish state - which it does not recognise - as well as the West Bank and Gaza.

 Israel and the United States have long accused Iran of supplying arms to Hamas, considered by Washington and the European Union as a terrorist group.
 Tehran says it gives moral, financial and humanitarian support.